 We derecognise items of property, plant and equipment on disposal or when no future economic benefits are expected to arise from the continued use of the asset.
-The difference between the sale proceeds and the net book value at the date of disposal is recognised in other operating expenses in the income statement.
+The difference between sale proceeds (if any) and net book value at the date of disposal is recognised as a net gain (loss) on disposal either in other operating income or operating costs in the consolidated income statement.